JelenaBanjac/intelligent-agents/reactive/README.md

 An intelligent reactive agent can improve its performance by learning to optimally respond to the percepts received.
 Using reinforcement learning the agent can learn to react optimally on the basis of a **probability distribution** of the tasks in the network.
 This approach assumes that the probability distribution is _known_.
 The learning phase is done offline before the agent travels through the network.

 The following steps should therefore be taken :
 1. On the basis of a probability distribution of the tasks, **learn** offline the actions to take in order to handle tasks optimally.
 MDP Solver: offline, before agent travels!
-So, learn optimal strategy to move in the network and deliver tasks.
+So, learn **optimal strategy** (i.e. make a table) to move in the network and deliver tasks.
 2. Use the created table (the strategy) to travel through the network and to quickly fetch the best response to a given state of the world.
 3. As soon as a task has been picked up, deliver it on the shortest path to the destination city.
 (This is already implemented by the platform.)